sfeir-open-source/sfeir-school-theme/README.md

 [![npm version](https://badge.fury.io/js/sfeir-school-theme.svg)](https://badge.fury.io/js/sfeir-school-theme)

-# Sfeir School Theme
+# SFEIR School Theme

 This repository is an Open Source theme for RevealJS presentations.
-It respect the graphical theme of [@Sfeir](https://github.com/sfeir) company.
+It respect the graphical theme of [@SFEIR](https://github.com/sfeir) company.

 You can preview it here : https://sfeir-school-theme.netlify.com/